spdx/spdx-spec/docs/conformance.md

 procedures/instructions, environments and actors from the build process along with the associated evidence.

-Conformance to the Build profile compliance point does not entail support for the Software, Licencing, Security, Data Set, AI, Lite, or Extension profiles of the SPDX.
+Conformance to the Build Profile compliance point does not entail support for the Software, Licencing, Security, Dataset, AI, Lite, or Extension profiles of the SPDX.

 This compliance point facilitates interchange of the build information produced